jooby-project/jooby/md/mvc-routes.md

    }
 ```

-Or, if the header name isn't a valid Java identifier
+Or, if the header name isn't a valid Java identifier:

 ```java
    @GET